syncfusion-content/xamarin-docs/Xamarin/SfRating/ToolTip.md

 ### None

-It is used to invisible the tool tip in the SfRating control.
+It is used to invisible the Tooltip in the SfRating control.

 {% tabs %}